 Take advantage of these end-of-the-year savings!

 If you are needing to book an event for the coming year, look no further than KCI Expo!
 While reviewing budgets and plans for 2021, we understand that you need the perfect event space that fits the size of your group, accommodates for social distancing, and is easy on your budget.
+Prepare for your upcoming events the right way, and trust our services to help provide a wide variety of different event factors.
 Right now, the KCI Expo Center is clearing out our remaining weekend dates for January to July for our trade hall.
 Book one of these dates and receive 40% off of your trade hall rental!

 - January 2 and 3